Shirley Hughes: Career

 In Oxford, Hughes was encouraged to work in the picture book format and make lithographic illustrations.
 However, after graduating she attempted to pursue her ambitions of becoming a theatre designer, and took a job at the Birmingham Rep Theatre.
 She quickly decided that the "enclosed hothouse" of the theatre world wasn't for her, so followed her former tutor's advice and started working as an illustrator.
 She began by illustrating the books of other authors, including My Naughty Little Sister by Dorothy Edwards and The Bell Family by Noel Streatfeild.
 The first published book she both wrote and illustrated was Lucy & Tom's Day, which was made into a series of stories.
 She went on to write over fifty more stories, including Dogger (1977), the Alfie series (1977), featuring a young boy named Alfie and sometimes his sister Annie-Rose, and the Olly and Me series (1993).
 The Walker Art Gallery in her hometown of Liverpool hosted an exhibition of her work in 2003, which then moved to the Ashmolean Museum in Oxford.

 Her most famous book, Dogger, is about a toy dog who is lost by a small boy, but is then reunited with his owner after being found in a jumble sale.
 This book was inspired by her son, Ed, who lost his favourite teddy in Holland Park.
 A real Dogger also existed, and was on display along with the rest of her work at her exhibition in London and Oxford.

 Hughes illustrated 200 children's books throughout her career, which sold more than 10 million copies.
 In WorldCat participating libraries, eight of her ten most widely held works were Alfie books (1981 to 2002).
 The others were Dogger (rank second) and Out and About (1988).
 Hughes wrote her first novel in 2015, a young-adult book titled Hero on a Bicycle.
 She was 84 years of age when she wrote this.

-Hughes died on 25 February 2022 at her home in London.
-She was 94, and suffered from a brief illness prior to her death.
+Hughes died from bronchopneumonia at her home in Kensington, London, on 25 February 2022, aged 94.
 She was paid tribute to by the UK's largest children's reading charity, the BookTrust, who said they were "devastated" by her death and that her "incredible stories and illustrations, from Dogger to Alfie and Lucy and Tom, have touched so many generations and are still so loved.
 Thank you, Shirley.”
 Michael Morpurgo, author of War Horse, praised her, noting that she "began the reading lives of so many millions."